AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2022-06-21-image-carousel-tutorial/index.md

 }
 ```

-In an ideal world, this would be the **simplest and most performant solution**.

-Unfortunately, [`scroll-snap-stop` is not yet supported in Firefox 101](https://bugzilla.mozilla.org/show_bug.cgi?id=1312165) (the current version at the time of writing), and it's only been supported in Safari [since version 15+](https://caniuse.com/mdn-css_properties_scroll-snap-stop).
-I'll update this tutorial once it ships in Firefox and remains stable.
-While a [CSS scroll snap polyfill](https://github.com/PureCarsLabs/css-scroll-snap-polyfill) does exist, [it doesn't implement `scroll-snap-stop`](https://github.com/PureCarsLabs/css-scroll-snap-polyfill/issues/5).
-So while this solution is tempting, it has poor browser support and may lead to inconsistent behavior for different users.

-Your best bet is to use [the proposed solution](#solution-find-the-first-focal-point-past-the-carousels-center) while you wait for `scroll-snap-stop` to be implemented in Firefox.
-Alternatively, you could [use feature detection in your JavaScript](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection#writing_your_own_feature_detection_tests) to check whether `scroll-snap-stop` is supported.
-If it is, use it to simplify the JavaScript calculations.
-If it's not, fall back to manual calculations.
+In an ideal world, this would be the simplest and most performant solution, and it works well in Chrome.
+Unfortunately, it doesn't work at all in Safari, and [there's a bug in Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1959811) where scrolling will sometime get stuck on items that have `scroll-snap-stop: always` if both mandatory scroll-snapping and smooth scrolling are enabled.
+See [this Codepen demo](https://codepen.io/AleksandrHovhannisyan/pen/MYWMjyY) to test Safari and Firefox.
+For now, your best bet is to use [the proposed solution](#solution-find-the-first-focal-point-past-the-carousels-center) while you wait for this bug to be fixed.

 #### Solution: Find the First Focal Point Past the Carousel's Center